tyrelh/personal-site/README.md

 Change homepage in `package.json` if necessary.

-For Github Pages, setup your git repo as `origin`.
+For Github Pages, setup your website git repo as `origin`, and this source repo as something else.

 Deploy
 ```
 npm run deploy
 ```

+## Todo
+* Link problems with hash router
+* Font spacing paculiarities on iOS
+* Project title glitch on homepage on iOS
+* Decrease font size on phones
+* Increase width on phones, too much margins on sides.